tstillwell/nasa-epic-image-fetcher/README.md

 By default, images are saved to a 'downloads' folder in the project directory.

+This folder can be changed by modifying downloadDir in index.js

 ## Module Usage

 To use as a node module